-SITE INFORMATION This site is located in a residential area in Boudreau-West, and is accessed from a private road off of Route 133.
-The samples are taken upstream of the culvert that crosses the dirt road.
-The surrounding land use includes agricultural fields, gravel pits, and Highway 15.
+SITE INFORMATION This site is located in a residential area in Boudreau-West on Route 133.
+The samples are taken upstream of a culvert crossing Route 133.
+The surrounding land use is mainly residences, roads, and a drive-in move theatre upstream of the site.